 Duck Slough Watershed

-The Duck Slough Watershed is 14.1 square miles in size with 10.1 square miles that flows through the Trinity, Thousand Oaks, Trinity Oaks, Wyndgate, Wyndtree, Chelsea Place and the Oakridge communities.
+The watershed is 14.1 square miles in size with 10.1 square miles that flows through the Trinity, Thousand Oaks, Trinity Oaks, Wyndgate, Wyndtree, Chelsea Place and the Oakridge communities.
 The historic drainage flow is from East to West to the Anclote River and then to the Gulf of Mexico.

 Information on the Duck Slough Watershed, including the history, studies, design, permitting and construction activities that have taken place, are currently underway or proposed for future evaluation along with a summary of expenditures or committed monies in contained in the document "Overview of the Duck Slough Watershed" (PDF).